cleanpaani/cleanpaani.github.io/tutorials/what-is-cryptographic-hashing-blockchain-bitcoin.md

 > - the hashing function should produce an output/hash that has a fixed size.
 > - you should not be able to guess the input by looking at the output (no recognizable patterns in the output hash).
-> - two different input strings should not give the same output.
+> - two different input strings should not give the same output (collision-free)
 > - the hash should be extremely hard to reverse-engineer (computationally).
 > - computing the hash should be computationally efficient.